-(b) If your require a seat on your flight for an infant (i.e. under 2 on the date of return travel) you will be charged the appropriate rate for a 2-4 year old.
+(c) If you require a seat on your flight for an infant (i.e. under 2 on the date of return travel) you will be charged the appropriate rate for a 2-4 year old.

-e) i) Carriage of skis/snowboards – Charter Flights: Ski boots are carried as part of your luggage allowance.
-For carriage of skis [and snowboards], please advise us at the time of booking your holiday if you need ski/snowboard carriage and the number of pairs of skis and snowboards you plan to carry.
+- Charter Flights: Ski boots are carried as part of your luggage allowance.
+For carriage of skis and snowboards, please advise us at the time of booking your holiday if you need ski/snowboard carriage and the number of pairs of skis and snowboards you plan to carry.
 Pre-booked skis/snowboard carriage is £19 return per pair of skis however prices may change, the current price to be advised at the time of booking.
 Carriage of skis/snowboards at check-in at the airport without being shown as pre-booked on your confirmation invoice will not be guaranteed and, if carried, will carry a charge of £70 return per skis/snowboard and this is payable at the airport in cash before check-in.
 No liability is accepted by Ski Famille Ltd if you do not pre-book ski/snowboard carriage and the airline is unable to carry your equipment.

-e) ii) Carriage of skis/snowboards – Scheduled Flights: Arrangments vary by airline and you may be required to log in to the airline’s own systems in order to purcahse ski carriage direct.
+- Scheduled Flights: Arrangements vary by airline and you may be required to log in to the airline’s own systems in order to purchase ski carriage direct.
 You will be advised of the correct procedure at the time of booking.